Spinach Leek and Bacon Quiche

 spinach leek and bacon quiche

 Mix up the egg and milk mixture and pour over top.
-If you’re using a store bought pastry you may not be able to get all the liquid into the shell.
+If you’re using a store bought pastry you may not be able to get all the custard into the shell.
 They really cheap out on these pie crusts!
 Hint: Store bought pie shells come in a flimsy pan.
 Put it on a cookie sheet before you pour in the egg so it doesn’t tip and spill.
+Another tip, whether using store bought or homemade pastry, is to heat a baking sheet in the oven while it’s preheating.
+This helps cook the bottom of the crust.
+So does using the lowest rack in the oven.

 Spinach Leek and Bacon Quiche can be served at room temperature so if you’re making this for Christmas morning you can go back to ripping open your large pile of expensive gifts and eat it later.
 If your loving family doesn’t gobble it all up it can be reheated the next day at 300 degrees for 8-10 minutes.